Fateme-Azizabadi/Joint-Object-Detection-and-Depth-Estimation/README.md

  **Joint Object Detection and Depth Estimation**

- In this project,  we designed a network that consists of two main modules, namely depth estimator and object detector.
+ In this project,  we designed a network that consists of two main modules, namely the depth estimator and the object detector.
 This module can detect objects and determine their depth by considering a certain depth.
 We explained every section in detail in the Report file.
  ## **Depth Estimation**

  The goal of this part is to develop a Deep Learning Model for Monocular Depth Estimation.
 We got inspiration from these two articles. :